 Tijuana Estuary Tidal Restoration Program (TETRP) II Phase I

-The California Department of Parks and Recreation and the U.S. Fish and Wildlife Service have initiated the scoping process for the preparation of the draft TETRP II Phase I environmental impact report/environmental impact statement.
-TETRP II Phase I would restore approximately 80 to 85 acres of salt marsh, mudflat, tidal channel, transitional/upland habitats on portions of both Border Field State Park and the Tijuana Slough National Wildlife Refuge.
+The California Department of Parks and Recreation and the U.S. Fish and Wildlife Service have issued for public review and comment a Draft Environmental Impact Report/Environmental Impact Statement (DEIR/EIS) that evaluates potential environmental effects associated with the proposed Tijuana Estuary Tidal Restoration Program II Phase I. TETRP II Phase I would restore between 82 to 87 acres of coastal wetlands and associated native upland habitats within the Tijuana River National Estuarine Research Reserve on portions of both Border Field State Park and the Tijuana Slough National Wildlife Refuge.

-For more information, click here for the first of several Restoration Updates for this project.
+For more information, click here for the latest Restoration Update for this project.

 To view a scanned version of the 1991 TETRP EIR/EIS, click here (26MB).